Seven Tips for Choosing a Digital Rights Management Vendor

 Along with the Marlin DRM system, of which Intertrust was a founding partner, there are four other major DRMs created by the dominant tech players: Google’s Widevine, Microsoft’s PlayReady, Apple’s FairPlay and Adobe’s PrimeTime.
 For any DRM vendor to be able to provide a fully holistic DRM solution to their client, they must be able to offer support for all of the major systems; otherwise, the client will be facing major compatibility and operational issues in the future.

 One of the greatest successes of our digital rights management platform has been its open-standards non-proprietary nature, which means that major device and content producers are more open to adopting it as a ‘neutral’ DRM system.

 5. Flexibility of application

-The advantages of a cloud-based solution versus running on premises should be fairly apparent by now for most organizations.
+The advantages of a cloud-based digital rights management solution versus running it on-premises should be fairly apparent by now for most organizations.
 The CAPEX and OPEX expense of maintaining hardware, along with all the associated maintenance headaches and upkeep costs are non-issues.
-Support engineers out in a hurry to fix a hardware issue isn’t a good use of their time.
+Having to send support engineers out in a hurry to fix a hardware issue isn’t a good use of their time.
 Your staff has a million and one things going on without having to worry about someone else’s.
 That’s why it’s essential that whichever of the DRM vendors you choose can provide a flexible, cost effective service that can become a seamless overlay between your shopfront and your content.